smartcontractkit/ccip-starter-kit-hardhat/README.md

 ```shell
 npx hardhat send-ccip-tokens --network ethereumSepolia --pool <SOURCE_POOL_ADDRESS> --token <SOURCE_TOKEN_ADDRESS> --destination-network arbitrumSepolia --receiver <RECEIVER_ADDRESS> --amount 25 --pool-type burnMint --fee-token <SEPOLIA_LINK_ADDRESS>
 ```

+## Import Remapping

+In Solidity, [remapping](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) is a way to define shorthand import paths so that developers can avoid writing long relative paths when importing contracts.
+For example, instead of writing `import "../../node_modules/@openzeppelin/contracts/token/ERC20/ERC20.sol";`, you could define a remapping such as `@openzeppelin/=node_modules/@openzeppelin/` and simply use `import "@openzeppelin/contracts/token/ERC20/ERC20.sol";`.
+This makes contract imports cleaner, easier to maintain, and more consistent across different projects.
+Remappings are commonly used in development environments like [Foundry](https://getfoundry.sh/guides/project-setup/dependencies/#remapping-dependencies) or [Hardhat 3](https://hardhat.org/docs/), but Hardhat 2 does not support them natively.

+To work around this limitation, you can use the [hardhat-preprocessor](https://www.npmjs.com/package/hardhat-preprocessor) plugin, which preprocesses Solidity files before compilation and rewrites the imports according to your remapping rules.
+This plugin works by extending the available configuration options of the expected [`HardhatUserConfig`](https://v2.hardhat.org/hardhat-runner/docs/config) object to include a preprocess property.

+This starter kit contains example code of this workaround in action within the [`remappings-helper.ts`](./helpers/remappings/remappings-helper.ts) file, and uses the remappings located within [`remappings.txt`](./remappings.txt).

+> [!WARNING]
+> The [hardhat-preprocessor](https://www.npmjs.com/package/hardhat-preprocessor) plugin is a third-party plugin.
+> Use it at your own discretion and review its source before adopting it in any production environments.

+### Adding your own remappings

+As your project expands, you may find the need for more dependencies.
+This may result in the requirement of additional remappings.
+To include more remappings, simply add your remapping to the `remappings.txt` file.

+The expected syntax is: `<prefix>=<resolved-path>`